Uday Chopra

 Uday Raj Chopra (born 5 January 1973) is an Indian actor and producer.
 He is the son of filmmaker Yash Chopra.
-He made his acting debut in the 2000 musical romantic drama Mohabbatein and featured in several other films including Mere Yaar Ki Shaadi Hai (2002), Dhoom (2004), Dhoom 2 (2006) and Dhoom 3 (2013).
+He made his acting debut in the 2000 film Mohabbatein and featured in several other films including Mere Yaar Ki Shaadi Hai (2002), Dhoom (2004), Dhoom 2 (2006) and Dhoom 3 (2013).

 Early life

-His sister-in-law is the actress Rani Mukerji and his cousins are film director Karan Johar and film producer Vidhu Vinod Chopra.
+He is the son of director Yash Chopra and Pamela Chopra.
+His brother is filmmaker Aditya Chopra and his sister-in-law is the actress Rani Mukerji.
 Chopra worked as an assistant director on a number of his father's and brother's films under the Yash Raj Films banner.

 In July 2012, Chopra founded his own company, "Yomics", which creates comics based on Yash Raj Films.

 Career

 In 1994, Chopra produced Yeh Dillagi starring Akshay Kumar, Kajol and Saif Ali Khan.
-He made his acting debut in the movie Mohabbatein.
-Chopra has mostly done films under his father's production house.
+He made his acting debut in Mohabbatein (2000).
+Chopra had mostly acted in films under his father's production house.

-He starred in 2004 in the action thriller Dhoom and in its sequels Dhoom 2 and Dhoom 3, released in 2006 and 2013 respectively.
-Although praised for his performance as Ali Akbar Fateh Khan in the first instalment, a role he reprised in both the sequels, the sequels were met with mixed reviews.
+He starred in the action thriller Dhoom and in its sequels Dhoom 2 and Dhoom 3, released in 2006 and 2013 respectively.
+Although praised for his performance as Ali Akbar Fateh Khan in the first installment, a role he reprised in both the sequels, the sequels were met with mixed reviews.

-In summer of 2011, He went to Los Angeles to join a production work shop in UCLA.
+In 2011, he went to Los Angeles to join a production work shop in UCLA.

 In 2014, Chopra produced two films.
 Grace of Monaco was the biography film about Grace Kelly starring Nicole Kidman in the leading role.
 He produced the Hollywood film The Longest Week, a comedy drama starring Olivia Wilde and Jason Bateman.
 It is the first project of Yash Raj Film's subsidiary Hollywood production house YRF Entertainment.

+Personal life

+Chopra began dating actress Tanishaa Mukerji during the filming of Neal 'n' Nikki (2005).
+They broke up after two years.

+Chopra began dating Nargis Fakhri in 2013.
+The relationship attracted substantial media coverage in India and they speculated on an impending marriage.
+However, the couple broke up towards the end of 2017.